DevOps-With-Babar-Zahoor/.github/profile/readme.md

    5. Download the video with a watermark.

 3. Upload task submission on your YouTube Channel
-   1. Upload you solution video to your own youtube channel
+   1. Upload your solution video to your YouTube channel
    2. You can make any title and description.
    3. Add following hashtags: #osfp #babarzahoor #devops #linux #kubernetes #openshift #pakistan #opensource

 4. Post it on LinkedIn
-   1. Create the post about the task
+   1. Create a post about the task
    2. Be precise
    3. For example:
-      > I have successfully completed the Task 01 during my internship at #devopswithbabarzahoor of my linux related to file system. #osfp #babarzahoor #devops #linux #kubernetes #openshift #pakistan #opensource
+      > I have completed Task 01 during my internship at #devopswithbabarzahoor of my Linux related to file system. #osfp #babarzahoor #devops #linux #kubernetes #openshift #pakistan #opensource
    4. Publish it
-   5. Use the URL of post in git-hub submission readme.md file.
+   5. Use the URL of the post in the GitHub submission readme.md file.

-5. Make Your Own GitHub Repository
+5. Make Your GitHub Repository
-   1. Don't use the Linux forked repository in your github account.
+   1. Don't use the Linux forked repository in your GitHub account.
    2. Create a new Public Repository "Linux-\<your OSFP membership number\>" in your account.
-   3. Create same task number folder in the repository.
+   3. Create the same task number folder in the repository.
-   4. Add readme.md file, copy the content of template file as given here and fill it with your data in readme.md https://bit.ly/BZDevOps001
+   4. Add readme.md file, copy the content of the template file as given here and fill it with your data in readme.md https://bit.ly/BZDevOps001

 6. Submission for Validation
    1. Create an issue using the following URL https://bit.ly/BZDevOpsDone
    2. Give a Title to the issue in the following format
    3. Linux-Task01-\<your OSFP membership number\> in your account.
    4. Fill the template with data.
-   5. Some data is same as of last step, so copy from your own repo's readme.md and paste here.
+   5. Some data is the same as in the last step, so copy from your own repo's readme.md and paste it here.
    6. Click "Submit New issue".

 > [!CAUTION]
 > Volunteer rules for the above support request
-> if any / single conditions is met, volunteer will not provide the support.
-Because volunnteer is giving you his precious time for support and his time value should be acknowledged, so in this time he / she would help others, those who are following the rules prefectly.
+> If any / single conditions are met, the volunteer will not provide the support.
+Because the volunteer is giving you his precious time for support and his time value should be acknowledged, so in this time he/she would help others, those who are following the rules perfectly.

 > [!TIP]
 > Volunteer Tip for **Validation**:
 > Rules to be verified by Volunteer for validation tickets:
-> - Video lenght is more than 30 seconds (strictly follow it)
+> - Video length is more than 30 seconds (strictly follow it)
-> - Mobile camera recording of screen is not acceptable.
+> - Mobile camera recording of the screen is not acceptable.
-> - No voice message within video, explaining the success.
+> - No voice message within the video, explaining the success.
-> - time wasting stories are being told in video.
+> - Time-wasting stories are being told in video.
-> - Technical mistake are performed
+> - Technical mistakes are performed
 > - Hashtags are not being used while publishing.
 > - Template.md is not used to submit the issue.
-> - Issue is not opened in the relevent/right topic, for example issue is about Linux and is opened in Kubernetes.
+> - The issue is not opened in the relevant/right topic, for example issue is about Linux and is opened in Kubernetes.

 ### Step 5: Create a Pull Request